rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Using Printers for Clubs, Classes.md

 When printing for classes, there are 2 routes that the SHED can accommodate for 3D printing; No-Cost and Pre-Paid

 1. In No-Cost mode, students in the class are given an option when slicing their print to set the cost to $0.00, as part of the class.
 This allows for printing as much as needed, but with the downside that the system will not put any automatic restrictions on it.
 Once all printing is completed, the totals are combined into a bill.
 See [No-Cost Printing Workflow](#no-cost-printing-workflow) for more information.
 2. In Pre-Paid mode, all students are given a flat amount of printing credit.
 This effectively sets a budget for the prints.
 If students exceed this pre-paid amount, it would start to take from their personal budget (Tiger Bucks).
 On the flip side, if the students do not use the entirety of their credit for the class, they can use the balance for personal printing.
 In this mode, the bill is based on student headcount and can be sent before or after printing.
+Faculty, email [make@rit.edu](mailto:make@rit.edu) to set this up for your class.
+3. Dedicated Printing Account.
+For classes that will involve a lot of printing, at varying budgets, across multiple technologies (like MSD or Capstone), a dedicated printing account may be a better option.
+Students, see [Dedicated Printing Account for Classes](#dedicated-3d-printing-account-for-classes) below for more information on how to set up your account.
+Faculty, email [make@rit.edu](mailto:make@rit.edu) to set this up for your class.

 To set up printing for your class, please contact [make@rit.edu](mailto:make@rit.edu).